 When you’re choosing and setting up your lights, it’s important to consider the color temperature of the lighting.
 Color temperature simply refers to the exact hue of the light.
 For example, some lights have an orange or yellow hue, others are bright white, and others have a blue cast.

 To measure color temperature, we use a scale called Degrees Kelvin (K).
 This has nothing to do with the temperature measurement you learned about in high school physics.
-Instead, it measures how “cool” or “warm” the light is, in a scale that runs from the low hundreds up to 10000.
+Instead, it measures how “cool” or “warm” the light is, on a scale that runs from the low hundreds up to 10000.

 A light with a Kelvin rating of 3000 or less is going to have an orange hue.
-Meanwhile, a blue light is going to be on the other end of the scale, from 6000 on up.
+Meanwhile, blue light is going to be on the other end of the scale, from 6000 on up.
 Lights that fall between 3000 and 6000K are a more neutral white.
 Generally, you’re going to want a light that falls somewhere in this range.

 Don’t Forget to Adjust Your Webcam!

 Regardless of your lighting setup, you’re probably going to want to adjust your camera’s settings.
-Not only will this massively improve the quality of your video, it’s also totally free.
-Before you tweak your settings, make sure to set up the lights you’re actually going to be using.
+Not only will this massively improve the quality of your video, but it’s also totally free.
+Before you tweak your settings, make sure to set up the lights you’re going to be using.
 Turn your monitor on, as well, since it also produces light!

 Next, you’ll need to access your webcam settings.
 Depending on your webcam, you’ll either have a dedicated software package, or you’ll need to use your streaming software.
 Turn off anything that has the word “auto” in it.
 Auto-exposure, auto-gain, auto-white balance, and so forth won’t get you the optimal image.
 Now you can manually adjust these settings so your picture looks exactly the way you want it to.

 Unless you’re already a video expert, this is going to take some trial and error to get right.
-One thing you’re almost certainly going to want to do is turn the exposure time way down, since automatic settings tend to be far too high.
+One thing you’re almost certainly going to want to do is turn the exposure time way down since automatic settings tend to be far too high.
 Similarly, you’ll want to turn down the white balance.
 Because your monitor gives off blue light, too much white balance is going to give you a pasty, zombie-like appearance.